MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

   **1. Updating Database**

-_Both the data entered by the user for their account and the integer number for upvotes/downvotes must be stored in the database and usable within a reasonable amount of time.
-Ideally the system should update the database in under 3 seconds after data submission._
+Both the data entered by the user for their account and the integer number for upvotes/downvotes must be stored in the database and usable within a reasonable amount of time.
+Ideally the system should update the database in under 10 seconds after data submission.

   **2. Calculating and Allotting Point Worth**

-_The system must be able to calculate the worth of a challenge through a specified algorithm and allot the appropriate points to users who successfully complete a challenge, all within a reasonable amount of time.
-The user should be able to view their updated current point total(including the  specified challenge&#39;s calculated point worth) within 5 seconds of being awarded the points._
+The system must be able to calculate the worth of a challenge through a specified algorithm and allot the appropriate points to users who successfully complete a challenge, all within a reasonable amount of time.
+The user should be able to view their updated current point total(including the  specified challenge’s calculated point worth) within 10 seconds of being awarded the points.

  **5.2 Safety Requirements**